radicaled42/https-certificates-local-kubernetes/README.md

 ### Change your host file

 First thing first.
-This is a dev environment and you will need to change your host file to allow **127.0.0.1** to be accessed as **foo.example.com**
+This is a dev environment and you will need to change your host file to allow **127.0.0.1** to be accessed as **foo.example.com**.
+Because we are not hosting it anywhere but our own computer.

+**For example:**
 ```bash
 ~/Documents/https-certificates-local-kubernetes main > more /etc/                                                                        danielbianco@eureka
 ##